julienherrero/awesome-list/README.md

 - [Tommy-Geenexus/exif-interface-extended](https://github.com/Tommy-Geenexus/exif-interface-extended) - AndroidX ExifInterface with an extended API
 - [VictorAlbertos/BreadcrumbsView](https://github.com/VictorAlbertos/BreadcrumbsView) - A customizable Android view for paginated forms
 - [VictorAlbertos/RxCache](https://github.com/VictorAlbertos/RxCache) - Reactive caching library for Android and Java
+- [Willena/Android_PhoneNumber_Input](https://github.com/Willena/Android_PhoneNumber_Input) - A small library that bring a more powerful widget for telephone number inputs
 - [Zhuinden/simple-stack](https://github.com/Zhuinden/simple-stack) - [ACTIVE] Simple Stack, a backstack library / navigation framework for simpler navigation and state management (for fragments, views, or whatevers).
 - [akaita/RxJava2Debug](https://github.com/akaita/RxJava2Debug) - RxJava 2.x extension to provide meaningful Stack Traces
 - [akaita/easylauncher-gradle-plugin](https://github.com/akaita/easylauncher-gradle-plugin) - Add a different ribbon to each of your Android app variants using this gradle plugin.
 Of course, configure it as you will